-This approach mirrors many work related activities in retail business and retail operations and also provides for learning in a range of contexts thus enabling learners to apply and extend their learning.
-As such, the qualification provides learners with a broad appreciation of work in retail business related industries and wider opportunities for progression into further education, employment or training.
+This approach to learning mirrors many work related activities in retail business and retail operations and also provides for learning in a range of contexts thus enabling learners to apply and extend their learning.

 GCSE Business

 The course is assessed solely through external examination.